 N.B.: In CBLT operation the data coming from different boards are tagged with the HEADER and with the EOB words containing the GEO address in the 5 MSB (see § 4.5).
-In the versions without the PAUX connector it is up to the User to write the
+Since the module has not the PAUX connector, it is up to the User to write the GEO address in the GEO register before executing the CBLT operation.
+If the GEO address is not written in the relevant register before performing the CBLT operation, it will not be possible to identify the module which the data are coming from.